Sections

 Thus, impact geology has been comparatively unimportant Earth since the heavy bombardment: during the heavy bombardment, impact geology was important on Earth.

-Currently, there are 188 confirmed Earth impact craters as of late 2015 and other probable or possible ones (see Earth Impact Database).
+There are 190 confirmed Earth impact craters as of circa 2024 and other probable or possible ones (see Earth Impact Database).

 But most of these craters are NOT obvious the way craters on the Moon are.